dev-0579/AZ-500/Manage identity and access/Manage identities in Microsoft Entra ID.md

 For B2B collaboration with other Microsoft Entra organizations, use cross-tenant access settings.

 Cross-tenant access settings, you can also trust multi-factor (MFA) and device claims (compliant claims and Microsoft Entra hybrid)

+#

+#

+Easily invite guest users from the Azure portal

+#

+Allow self-service sign-up

+#

+Let application and group owners manage their own guest users

+#

+#

+### Secure external identities

+Microsoft Entra entitlement management, an identity governance feature that lets you manage identity and access for external users

+Automating access request workflows, access assignments, reviews, and expiration

+#

+#

+**Workforce tenant configuration** is a standard Microsoft Entra tenant that contains your employees, internal business apps, and other organizational resources.

+In a workforce tenant, your internal users can collaborate with external business partners and guests using B2B collaboration.

+**External tenant configuration** is used exclusively for apps you want to publish to consumers or business customers.

+It contains your app registrations and a directory of consumer or customer accounts.

+#

+#

+**B2B direct connect**

+**Shared channel** owner can search within Teams for allowed users from the external organization and add them to the shared channel.

+**External users** access Teams shared channel without having to switch organizations or sign in with a different account.

+External user can access files and apps through the Files tab.
+The shared channel’s policies determine the user’s access.

+#

+#